Abstract

 The bars for the mechanical tests were conditioned at 23°C and 50% relative humidity for 48 h prior to the tests, which were all conducted under the same climatic conditions.
 Each mechanical test value was calculated as the average of at least five-independent measurements.
 The standard deviations of each value were calculated and are shown as error bars in the plots.

 The degrees of PET’s crystallinity in the injection-molded bars were measured through differential scanning calorimetry (DSC).
 Scans from 20°C to 300°C with a heating rate of 10°C min−1 and under N2 atmosphere (50 mL min−1) were carried out in a Shimadzu DSC-50 calorimeter.
 Samples (ca. 10 mg) were taken from the inner part of the injection-molded Izod bars.
-The degrees of PET’s crystallinity (
+The degrees of PET’s crystallinity (Xc) was calculated as follows:

 Results and Discussion